 Are There Discounts for Military Service Members or Veterans?

-Yes — you’ll find military discounts and veteran benefits available; Alabama offers reduced fees or exemptions for active-duty service members and veterans, so check the state’s licensing site for eligibility rules, required ID, and application steps.
+Yes — Alabama offers reduced fees or exemptions for active-duty members and veterans with qualifying disabilities.
+Check the state licensing site for current rules and required documents.

 Will the Price of Lifetime Licenses Change in the Future?